We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before settling on a sun shade sail, be sure to measure the outdoor space correctly.
 Leave a perimeter (1.5 to 2 feet) around the shaded area for the turnbuckles, which will attach the sail to a roof or other elevated structure.
 Remember: Shade sails are measured from the edge of their D-rings, which are fitted to each corner for hanging purposes.
 In most cases, you’ll need to purchase a hardware kit intended for either a triangle or rectangle sail.

 For another bold architectural effect, try installing overlapping shade sails.
-This extends a shady area without putting too much tension onto a single big sail.
+This extends a shady area without putting too much tension on a single big sail.
 When installing overlapping sails, make sure to leave a minimum of 12 inches between them.
 If not, wind and weather conditions can cause the sails to rub against each other, damaging the fabric over time.

 FAQs